igalonso/ServerlessOps/README.md

 ### Step 3.1: Prepare the front-end.

-The first step is to modify the javascript to point to the API created by your pipeline.
+The first step is to modify the javascript to point to the API created by your pipeline and the image to review.

 1. Go to the AWS API Gateway console.
 2. Select the API *ServerlessOps-api*.